emilps/fjelltg/src/pages/product/2020-03-23-evaporators.md

 ---
 templateKey: product
 title: Evaporators
-subtitle: 'WHE, MVR and Forced Flash Finisher'
+subtitle: 'WHE, and Forced Flash Finisher'
 headerimage: /img/evaporator-lite.png
 description1: >-
   Fjell Technology Group was originally established almost 50 years ago as local manufacturer of evaporator stages and tube and shell heat exchangers for Stord Bartz, and produced many hundred stages until year 2000.
-Since then we have designed, manufactured and commissioned many complete evaporator systems, both WHE, MVR and our unique Forced Flash Finisher.
+Since then we have designed, manufactured and commissioned many complete evaporator systems, both WHE and our unique Forced Flash Finisher.
 infobox1: >-
   Today we focus on cookers and dryer technology, and have chosen to cooperate with EPCON Evaporation Technology AS, and promotes their excellent high grade